GioLombardiDev/Internship/README.md

 ## Main results (preliminary)

 **What worked best**
-- LSTM is strongest on structured (clear seasonality) series and maintains accuracy better at week-ahead horizons.
+- LSTM is the most accurate model on structured (clear seasonality) series, with improvements confirmed by Circular Block Bootstrap significance tests, and maintains accuracy better at week-ahead horizons.
-- XGBoost is the most competitive baseline across settings.
+- XGBoost is the most competitive benchmark across settings and is substantially faster to train and easier to scale.

 **Where models struggle**
-- SARIMAX degrades in transitional periods.
+- SARIMAX degrades in transitional periods but performs strongly in winter, at a substantially higher computational cost than the machine-learning benchmarks.
-- On noisier series, performance gaps narrow, suggesting limited signal in the available inputs.
+- On noisier series, performance gaps narrow, suggesting limited signal in the available inputs or a need for different training strategies (e.g. cross-series training and/or transfer learning).

 **Key driver**
 - Temperature provides most of the exogenous predictive value; other weather variables show little benefit.